Application Note

 summary

 The T1 Industrial according to IEC 63171-6 is set in IEEE 802.3 as MDI as well as in the cabling standards at ISO/IEC and TIA.
-This makes the T1 Industrial the world's first and only standardized connector for SPE, giving users the assurance of using the right interface for all industrial applications.
-This comprehensive standardization and referencing of the T1 Industrial makes it the only consistently standardized SPE interface on the market worldwide.
+This comprehensive standardisation and referencing makes the T1 Industrial connector family the only consistently standardised SPE interface worldwide and the best choice for all industrial applications.

 ABOUT THESPE INDUSTRIAL PARTNER NETWORK